Frederick Charles Keyser

-Lieutenant-Colonel Frederick Charles Keyser CB (1841–1920) was a Commanding Officer in the Royal Fusiliers.
-Under Garnet Wolseley, 1st Viscount Wolseley, he was in Command of the Signalling Party during the Egyptian Campaign of 1882.
-He was present at the Battle of Tell El Kebir after which he was made a Companion of the Order of the Bath.
-His last appointment in the Army was Inspector-General of Signalling, a position he held for five years.
+Colonel Frederick Charles Keyser CB (1841–1920) was a commanding officer in the Royal Fusiliers.
+Under Garnet Wolseley, 1st Viscount Wolseley, he was in command of the Signalling Party during the Egyptian Campaign of 1882.
+He was present at the Battle of Tell El Kebir, after which he was made a Companion of the Order of the Bath.
+His last appointment in the Army waaa1s Inspector-general of signalling, a position he held for five years.
 He married twice, his second wife being the daughter of Sir Benjamin Gordon KCB, who survived him.